Sonnet 388

 The golden light of summer’s torch succumbs

-Each day retreating more to southern shore;
+Each day retreating more to southern shores;

-In marched progression, lessening the sum
+In steady march, diminishing the sum

 Of gilded promise that the springtime bore.